Chris2018998/stone/doc/Introduction/beecp_readme_eng.md

 ##
 🛤️**Interrupt blocking**

-Maybe database overhead too heavy, or maybe network issues, or other reasons, sometime the creation of connections blocking in JDBC Pools, BeeDatasource has provide a method to attempt to interrupt blocking.
+Maybe database overhead too heavy, or maybe network issues, or other reasons, sometime the creation of connections blocking in JDBC Pools, BeeDatasource provides a method to attempt to interrupt blocking.

 ```java
 BeeConnectionPoolMonitorVo vo = beeDs.getPoolMonitorVo();